hybridnlp/tutorial/README.md

  acmid = {},
  publisher = {ACM},
- address = {New York, NY, USA}, keywords = {scientific figures, figure-caption correspondence, knowledge g
+ address = {New York, NY, USA}, keywords = {scientific figures, figure-caption correspondence, knowledge graphs

 **_Jose Manuel Gomez-Perez and Raul Ortega.
 2019.
 Look, Read and Enrich.
 Learning from Scientific Figures and their Captions.
 In Proceedings of the 10th international conference on Knowledge capture (K-CAP '19), Mayank Kejriwal and Pedro Szekely (Eds.).
 ACM, New York, NY, USA.
 DOI: https://doi.org/10.1145/3360901.3364420_**